SystemC for Verification

 The SystemC Verification (SCV) library provides a common set of APIs that are used as a basis to verification activities with SystemC, such as generation of values under constraints, transaction recording, etc. These APIs are implemented in all major SystemC simulators available on the market.

 The SystemC Verification Library 2.0.1 was released in December 2017.
 This release contains an implementation of the verification extensions for Accellera SystemC 2.3.2 and is compatible with IEEE 1666-2011.
 Examples and support for recent compilers is also included.
 The document can be accessed here.
 NOTE: There is no active development of the SCV library, the implementation is in maintenance mode.

 UVM in SystemC (UVM-SystemC)

 The UVM-SystemC library provides an implementation of the Universal Verification Methodology (UVM) in SystemC/C++.
 The UVM-SystemC class library enables the development of scalable and reusable verification collateral for system-level verification and testing.
-The aim of UVM-SystemC is to be API compatible with UVM in SystemVerilog, to faciliate seamless integration and exchange of Verification IP (VIP) between system-level and IP-level test benches.
+The aim of UVM-SystemC is to be API compatible with UVM in SystemVerilog, to facilitate seamless integration and exchange of Verification IP (VIP) between system-level and IP-level test benches.